 While the mint julep is the official drink of the Kentucky Derby, it’s certainly not the only one.

-The Black-Eyed Susan is the drink for the Preakness Stakes (make it with Ritual gin alternative ), and the Belmont Jewel is the drink for the Belmont Stakes (make it with the same whiskey alternative).
+The Black-Eyed Susan is the drink for the Preakness Stakes (make it with Ritual gin alternative (affiliate link)), and the Belmont Jewel is the drink for the Belmont Stakes (make it with the same whiskey alternative).

 Of course, you can always enjoy any bourbon cocktail, such as a Kentucky mule.